 - Resize your areoles: Reduce the circumference of pigmented skin around nipples

-As with any cosmetic procedure, it’s important to have realistic expectations.
+As with any cosmetic procedure, it’s essential to have realistic expectations.
 Your breast reduction surgery will be tailored to give you natural-looking, proportionate results.
-Following your procedure, you may have bandages on the incisions and an elastic bandage around your breasts to minimize swelling and to support your breasts as they heal.
+Following your procedure, you may have bandages on the incisions and an elastic bandage around your breasts to minimize swelling and support your breasts as they heal.
 A drain may be placed under the skin to collect excess fluid.
 You’ll be recovering for several weeks and may need to minimize exercise and other strenuous activities until you’re fully healed.

 Dr. Obasi uses a suturing technique that leaves minimal scarring, which fades over time.
 The incision pattern he recommends is determined by breast size, droop, and the nipple-areola position.
 The following types of scars might be present after your surgery:

-- Donut incisions, which circle the areolas and are often disguised by pigmentation.
+- Donut incisions, which circle the areolas and are often disguised by pigmentation

 - Lollipop or keyhole incisions, which wrap around the areolas and down to the ribcage